-- (1) Excludes the Refunded Bonds. - (2) Beginning in 2017, NJB Properties, Inc., a component unit of the County, changed from being blended to being discretely presented for financial reporting.
+- (1) Excludes the Refunded Bonds. - (2) Excludes the portion of the Bonds that is shown as "The Bonds" for Metropolitan Functions. - (3) Beginning in 2017, NJB Properties, Inc., a component unit of the County, changed from being blended to being discretely presented for financial reporting.
 As a result, the liability of the NJB Properties Lease Revenue Bonds (King County, Washington Project), 2006 Series A and 2006 Series B, was removed from the County and reported with the component unit.
 Because of the existing project lease agreement between the two parties, the County retroactively recognized a capital lease liability.
-Under the lease agreements, the County's obligation to pay rent to NJB Properties, Inc. is a limited tax general obligation. - (3) Reflects the outstanding principal amount plus accrued interest as of December 31, 2020, under contingent loan agreements authorized by the County Credit Enhancement Programs.
-See "-Contingent Loan Agreements" below. - (4) Includes \$179.2 million, representing the outstanding balance as of November 5, 2021, under the Wastewater Treatment Division's Commercial Paper program, which authorizes the issuance of commercial paper notes from time to time up to a maximum amount of \$250,000,000.
-Reflects the defeasance of \$72,070,000 of LTGO (Sewer) bonds that closed on November 10, 2021. - (5) A proposition that authorizes the County to issue up to \$1.740 billion in general obligation bonds for improvements to Harborview Medical Center was approved by a supermajority of voters on November 3, 2020.
+Under the lease agreements, the County's obligation to pay rent to NJB Properties, Inc. is a limited tax general obligation. - (4) Reflects the outstanding principal amount plus accrued interest as of December 31, 2021, under contingent loan agreements authorized by the County Credit Enhancement Programs.
+See "-Contingent Loan Agreements" below. - (5) Includes \$187.3 million, representing the outstanding balance as of March 21, 2022, under the Wastewater Treatment Division's Commercial Paper program, which authorizes the issuance of commercial paper notes from time to time up to a maximum amount of \$250,000,000. - (6) A proposition that authorizes the County to issue up to \$1.740 billion in general obligation bonds for improvements to Harborview Medical Center was approved by a supermajority of voters on November 3, 2020.
 The County's Unlimited Tax General Obligation Bonds, 2021, which were issued on November 3, 2021, represent the first issuance under this authorization, leaving \$1.717 billion remaining under the authorization